ajaydevarakonda7/hyperledger-course-notes/Chapter 1.md

 4. new algo
 )

-In summary, distributed ledger technology generally consists of three basic components:
+In summary, `distributed ledger technology` generally consists of three `basic components`:

 1. A `data model`, that captures the current state of the ledger
 2. A `language of transactions` that changes the ledger state